 In a nutshell, your revenue is in your control and you can tweak it as you go according to ARPU and churn.
 Just make sure your content is worth the fee!

 3 – Brand loyalty

-When you create or curate content that resonates with a core group of users, or is only exclusively available through your platform, this will more often than not translate into loyal subscribers who also recommend your service to others.
+When you create or curate content that resonates with a core group of users, or is exclusively available through your platform, this will more often than not translate into loyal subscribers who also recommend your service to others.

-So this means you can count on long-term recurring revenue as well as expansion of your user base (without you having to pay for it!).
+This means you can count on long-term recurring revenue as well as expansion of your user base (without you having to pay for it!).